-The 325,000-member California Teachers Association (CTA), the Stanford Center for Opportunity Policy in Education (SCOPE), and the National Board Resource Center at Stanford University (NBRC) are working together.
-The objective?
-Be at the forefront of educator-driven professional development that will benefit all schools and all students.
+The California Teachers Association (CTA), the Stanford Center for Opportunity Policy in Education (SCOPE), and the National Board Resource Center at Stanford University (NBRC) collaborate to support educator-driven professional development that benefits all California schools and students.
 Together, these organizations created the Instructional Leadership Corps (ILC) to build a network of accomplished classroom teachers, site leaders, administrators, and higher education professionals.
-Working together, the ILC provides professional development to assist California public school educators in the implementation of the California Standards for English Language Arts/English Language Development and Mathematics and the Next Generation Science Standards (NGSS).
+We have expanded the program into rural or underserved areas.
+All teams are creating and sustaining professional learning where Educators Educate Educators.

 - S. D. Bechtel, Jr. Foundation

 - Community Education Fund, Silicon Valley Community Foundation